The Hunt (1966 film)

-The Hunt (in Spanish La Caza) is a 1966 Spanish film directed by Carlos Saura.
-The film is a psychological thriller about three veterans of the Spanish Civil War who meet to go rabbit hunting.
+The Hunt (in Spanish La Caza) is a 1966 Spanish psychological thriller film directed by Carlos Saura, who co-wrote the screenplay with Angelino Fons.
+The film stars Ismael Merlo, Alfredo Mayo and José María Prada as three Spanish Civil War veterans who meet to go rabbit hunting.
 It was Saura's first international success, winning the Silver Bear for Best Director at the 16th Berlin International Film Festival.
 It is considered a classic of Spanish Cinema, and Sam Peckinpah has said that it was a major influence upon him.